Thousands of furnished rentals to book online

 When renting in Seville it is common to be required to pay a deposit.
 Commonly this consists of one month rent and one month rent payment upfront.
 Your landlord may ask for proof of income in a form of a reference or payslip.
 A guarantor form is usually used as a reference for students.
 Some student residencies or landlords may require you to show proof of enrolment at your university.
 You can ask your university for this as they will be able to provide you with proof.

 Living in student residence halls means being amongst other peers.
 They are either from your university or another, as they are run privately or by your university.
-If you decide to live in a student room in Seville will consist of a bed and desk area.
-There are communal areas such as a kitchen/living and bathroom.
-Some halls may offer further private amenities, such as an en-suite.
-These typically cost more to rent.
+If you decide to live in a student room in Sevilla, you will have your own bed and a desk.
+In most halls you will need to share Bathroom and Kitchen, though some may offer further private amenities, such as an en-suite at an extra cost.